We all know that things like solving puzzles, healthy nutrition, and exercise enhance our brain function. But what about some less obvious ones?

 Emotions are short-term subjective human responses to the world around us (joy, anger, shame, etc.).
-Feelings can be described as consistent emotional attitude towards other people or phenomena.
+Feelings can be described as a consistent emotional attitude towards other people or phenomena.
 Feelings are associated with consciousness and can develop and improve continuously.

-3. Exercise and a lot of fresh air
+3. Exercise in the fresh air

-Fresh air allows blood to be saturated with oxygen more actively, which causes blood to carry oxygen faster and provide better nutrition for the brain cells, while strengthening the processes of oxidation and metabolism, more energy required for healthy functioning is released, and new biochemical compounds are created.
+Fresh air allows blood to be saturated with oxygen more actively, which causes blood to carry oxygen faster and provide better nutrition for the brain cells while strengthening the processes of oxidation and metabolism.
+More energy required for healthy functioning is released, and new biochemical compounds are created.

 4. Simple foods consumed in moderation

 The brain tells us (if you want to hear what it has to say), that 50 % of the energy produced by the body is spent on vision, 40 % on digestion and decontamination of food-related toxins, and only 10% remains for active motion, the functioning of mental and nervous systems, and fighting off billions of microbes.

 Soups are very healthy, they improve digestion, metabolism, fill the stomach much quicker, giving a feeling of fullness with less food.